mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 f
 ```
 ![](../figs/JAZF1-locuszoom-ld-snp.png)
-We can also color variants by LD with the same SNP by using the `ld` keyword argument.

 By using [__Makie.jl__](https://makie.juliaplots.org/stable/)'s layout tools,
 it becomes easy to draw additional tracks.
 For example, in a separate track,
-the variants could be colored or have varying sizes depending on their minor allele frequency.
+the variants could be colored or could have varying sizes depending on their minor allele frequency.
 In another example, the variants could be colored based on their inclusion in a
 credible set post-fine-mapping.

 !!! note "Plotting the intersection of SNPs, not the union"
     `GeneticsMakie.plotlocus!` plots only the variants that are present in the reference panel,
     when the `ld` keyword argument is specified.
 Although SNPs that are missing in the
-    reference panel could be plotted differently (e.g. with varying transparency and shape),
+    reference panel could be plotted differently (e.g. with varying transparency, color, and shape),
     [__GeneticsMakie.jl__](https://github.com/mmkim1210/GeneticsMakie.jl) is designed to
-    visualize 100s of phenotypes simultaneously in which case such discrepancy is hard to tell.
+    visualize 100s of phenotypes simultaneously in which case such discrepancy is hard to tell and
-    Hence, for more direct comparison of loci across phenotypes, only the variants that are found in the
+    becomes confusing.
+Hence, for more direct comparison of loci across phenotypes,
-    reference panel are shown.
+    only the variants that are found in the reference panel are shown.